 The assault may take the form of pointing the firearm at the victim, striking or “pistol-whipping” the victim, firing the gun at the victim, or actually shooting the victim.

-And how the offense is classified is actually very important as well…especially if the firearm is a machine gun, assault weapon, or semiautomatic firearm.
-An assault with one of these firearms subjects an offender to three to twelve years in the state prison.
-An assault with a “generic” firearm subjects an offender to six months in a county jail to four years in prison.
-An ADW doesn't even carry a mandatory jail or prison sentence.
+Note that if the firearm is a machine gun, assault weapon, or semiautomatic firearm, an assault with one of these objects subjects an offender to three to twelve years in the state prison.
+An assault with a “generic” firearm subjects an offender to six months in county jail to four years in prison.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.